f5devcentral/f5-agility-labs-sslviz/docs/class2/module2/lab3.rst

 Authentication List
 --------------------

-This section allows you to add Online Certificate Status Protocol (OCSP) Responders validate the revocation status of a digital certificate.
+This section allows you to add Online Certificate Status Protocol (OCSP) Responders to validate the revocation status of a digital certificate.
 Since we are not using certificate-based authentication in this lab, we will skip this section and click **Save & Next** at the bottom of the page.

 .. image:: ../images/Authentication-List.png
    :align: left